ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 You may assume that any code examples we provide to you are public domain and free for you to take without attribution, unless they are licensed.

+**Course Material Access:**
+[Course Material Access](https://www.ualberta.ca/en/registrar/costs-tuition-fees/other-fees/course-material-access.html) allows students to access their required course materials through Canvas for the duration of the term.
+A flat fee per term will appear in the student's Fee Assessment section in Bear Tracks.
+Digital formats are prioritized, but print materials are provided if digital formats are not available. **This is an automatic opt in program, but students can choose to opt out**, if they decide it is not for them.
+Some reasons may include:

+* the cost of all required course material is less than the program flat fee for the term
+* print materials are preferred over digital formats
+* access to course material is desired beyond a given term

+Students must choose to opt out by each term's [registration deadline (i.e., add/delete date](https://www.ualberta.ca/en/registrar/registration-and-courses/registration-dates-and-deadlines/index.html)).
+Students will automatically be opted out if none of their digital or printed course material has a cost associated with it.
+For more information on how to access your course materials on Canvas or how to opt out, visit the [Course Material Access](https://www.ualberta.ca/en/registrar/costs-tuition-fees/other-fees/course-material-access.html) website.

 **Recommended or Optional Learning Resources:**
 See the resources page on the course webpage.

 **Course Schedule & Assigned Readings:**
-See the online live schedule [here.](https://docs.google.com/spreadsheets/d/1awMqnl2uY4yssJabl7fHCgAR0qveVfrnyCARCdCFYno/edit?gid=0#gid=0)
+See the online live schedule [here.](https://canvas.ualberta.ca/courses/36448/modules/items/4020614)

 **Other Course Fees:**
 Students will be required to use the online service Firebase in order to complete the coursework and course project.
 The expected fees are $0, however, Firebase may assess fees if storage, bandwidth, user, or operation limits are exceeded.
 One member of the group will be required to supply payment information.
 It is the responsibility of the student to pay for any Firebase charges.
 If you are unable to pay these fees, you must contact your TA and instructor immediately.
+You might need a credit card.

 **On-Line Homework Disclaimer:**